 Instructions

 - Add the water and dried lavender buds to a small saucepan over med-high heat.
 Bring the mixture to a boil and stir for 3-4 minutes.
-Stir in the honey and allow the mixture to steep and cool for at least 1 hour.
+Remove from the heat and stir in the honey.
+Allow the mixture to steep and cool for at least 1 hour.

 - Use a funnel and a fine mesh strainer and pour the syrup into a glass container.
 Discard the lavender buds.